scenerystack/community/docs/reference/api/sun/DefaultSliderTrack.md

 # DefaultSliderTrack

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/DefaultSliderTrack.ts](https://github.com/phetsims/sun/blob/main/js/DefaultSliderTrack.ts) for the most up-to-date information.

 ## Overview

 DefaultSliderTrack is composed of two rectangles, one for the enabled section of the track and one for the disabled